Sqyl-0717/selenium-petstore-test/README.md

 - 29th of May 6:01 AM and you have points for grade 5, you only get grade 4 (1 week late).
 - 5th of June 5:99 AM and you have points for grade 4, you only get grade 3 (1 week late).
 - 5th of June 6:10 AM and you have points for grade 3, you only get grade 1 (2 week late).

+The presentation can be later than the finish, but your last commit matters in your repository about the late submission.